+ExtendedHandshake

-The ExtendedHandshake attribute is used when a proxy firewall is between the plug-in and the application server.
+Is used when a proxy firewall is between the plug-in and the application server.
 In such a case, the plug-in is not failing over, as expected.
+Specify zero or one attribute for each Server.

-The plug-in marks a server as down when the connect() fails.
-However, when a proxy firewall is in between the plug-in and the application server, the connect() will succeed, even though the back end application server is down.
+The plug-in marks a server as down when the connect() method fails.
+However, when a proxy firewall is in between the plug-in and the application server, the connect() method succeeds, even though the back-end application server is down.
 This causes the plug-in to not failover correctly to other application servers.

 The plug-in performs some handshaking with the application server to ensure that it is started before sending the request.
-This enables the plug-in to failover in the event the application server is down.
+This scenario enables the plug-in to failover in the event the application server is down.